mirhamasala/chevron/readme.md

 ## Final Comments
 *Q: For the owners boxes (the ones with the names), you're not using `display: flex`, right?
 Considering the `display: none`?*

-A: For the gray boxes with the owners I use `display: grid;`, in a separate nested div
+A: For the gray boxes with the owners I use `display: grid;` in a separate nested `div`

 ```html
 <div class="unit-new-form">